KristofarStavrev/botcoin/README.md

 ## To run the program
 1. Clone the repository `git clone https://github.com/KrythonS/botcoin.git`.
-2. Install dependencies `pip install poloniex` (library used for the API connection).
+2. Create a virtual environment and install dependencies `pip install poloniex` (library used for the API connection).
 3. Run the script `BotCoin.py`.

 ## Visual examples of the program